daveKoala/my-todo-app/packages/davekoala/routes-explorer/README.md

 -   User::create() → captures "User" → checks if `App\Models\User` exists

 The `class_exists()` check is crucial because it prevents false positives.
 Without it, you might catch things like `dispatch(new DateTime())` and try to analyze `App\Jobs\DateTime` which doesn't exist.

+## Todo

+### House keeping

+-   Add configuration for things like 'max depth' list of classes to ignore
+-   The Patterns in `ClassAnalysisEngine.php` as becoming too many, might be time to refactor
+-   Test, now I know what it is I am building time to firm up the logic
+-   Make sure this only runs in `development`mode

+### Next steps / feature

+-   Add functionality to explore classes directly?
+Form to take full namespace and class name and(?) method?
+-   How to turn this into a Composer package and publish?
+Time to show to people?

+## Contributing / Feedback

+If this sounds useful, or you want to contribute ideas, feel free to raise an issue or reach out.